 - baud This is the baud rate for the first serial port on the board.
-All communications between dBUG and the user occur using either 9600 or 19200 bps, eight data bits, no parity, and one stop bit, 8N1, with no flow control. - base This is the default radix for use in converting a number from its ASCII text representation to the internal quantity used by dBUG.
+All communications between dBUG and the user occur using either 9600 or 19200 bps, eight data bits, no parity, and one stop bit, 8N1, with no flow control. - speed This is the clock speed of the processor.
+Changing the speed parameter will automatically configure the part's wait states as well as the wait cycles on the external flash.
+The default is 56MHz.
+The only clock speeds supported in dBUG are 40 and 56 MHz. - base This is the default radix for use in converting a number from its ASCII text representation to the internal quantity used by dBUG.
 The default is hexadecimal (base 16), and other choices are binary (base 2), octal (base 8), and decimal (base 10). - client This is the network Internet Protocol (IP) address of the board.
 For network communications, the client IP is required to be set to a unique value, usually assigned by your local network administrator. - server This is the network IP address of the machine which contains files accessible via TFTP.
 Your local network administrator will have this information and can assist in properly configuring a TFTP server if one does not exist. - gateway This is the network IP address of the gateway for your local subnetwork.
 If the client IP address and server IP address are not on the same subnetwork, then this option must be properly set.
 Your local network administrator will have this information. - netmask This is the network address mask to determine if use of a gateway is required.
 This field must be properly set.
 Your local network administrator will have this information. - filename This is the default filename to be used for network download if no name is provided to the DN command. - filetype This is the default file type to be used for network download if no type is provided to the DN command.
-Valid values are: "srecord", "coff", and "elf". - mac This is the ethernet Media Access Control (MAC) address (a.k.a hardware address) for the evaluation board.
+Valid values are: "srecord", "coff", and "elf". - ethaddr This is the ethernet address (a.k.a hardware address) for the evaluation board.
 This should be set to a unique value, and the most significant nibble should always be even.